 - Can’t pull commercial quality espresso shots

-- Espresso shot is smaller than average
+- Smaller than average espresso

-The Handpresso Wild Hybrid makes a good espresso, reliably, with minimal fuss.
+The Handpresso Wild Hybrid reliably makes good (not great) espresso with minimal fuss.
 In terms of pure coffee quality for the price, we prefer the Wacaco Nanopresso.
-But it’s slightly more complex to use and more difficult to clean, especially as it needs 6 monthly deep cleans.
-Plus it’s insanely hard to get hold of outside of Europe.
+But it excels in ease of use and cleaning, making it a strong alternative.

 Pros